kubeflow/website/content/docs/guides/components/tfbatchpredict.md

 kubectl logs -f ${POD_NAME}
 ```

-You can check the state of the pod to determine if a job is in running,
+You can check the state of the pod to determine if a job is running,
 failed, or completed.
 Once it is completed, you can check
-the result output location on gcs to see if any sensible results are generated.
+the result output location to see if any sensible results are generated.
 If
 anything goes wrong, check the error output location where the error message is
 stored.